What is Affidavit of Support?

 - Form I-864A (for some sponsors)

-- Joint sponsor(s) records (if applicable)
+- Joint sponsor(s) proof of income (if applicable)

 Who Should File the Form?